geofabrik/osm-bright-greyscale/README.md

-# OSM Bright
+# OSM Bright Greyscale

 ![screenshot](./preview.png)

-OSM Bright is a sensible starting point for quickly making beautiful maps based on an OpenStreetMap database.
-It is written in the [Carto](https://github.com/kosmtik/kosmtik) styling language and can be opened as a project in [Kosmtik](https://github.com/kosmtik/kosmtik)

-Versions will be tagged with the [osm-carto](https://github.com/gravitystorm/openstreetmap-carto) version that is supported.
+OSM Bright Greyscale is a greyscale version of the OSM Bright style.

 ## Installation